Follow

 Consumers, brand owners, retailers and regulators: it seems everyone wants to know more about products—and as a result, everyone is looking for better ways to access information about a product by scanning a code on its packaging.

-A 2D barcode can carry substantially more information than a traditional linear barcode, opening a world of possibilities for Kiwi businesses.
-Unlike standard ‘QR codes’, GS1 2D Barcodes also go ‘beep’ at point of sale just like a traditional barcode.
+A Next Generation Barcode can carry substantially more information than a traditional linear barcode, opening a world of possibilities for Kiwi businesses.
+Unlike standard ‘QR codes’, GS1 QR Codes also go ‘beep’ at point of sale just like a traditional barcode.

-Working with retailers and product manufacturers, GS1 NZ is aiming for retail point of sale systems in New Zealand to scan 2D barcodes by the end of 2027.
+Working with retailers and product manufacturers, GS1 NZ is aiming for retail point of sale systems in New Zealand to scan next generation barcodes by the end of 2027.

 If you can’t find the answer for your questions, please get in contact with us, GS1 NZ is committed to supporting the 2D barcode transition with the ecosystem and our members.